SanjayRai/AXI_JTAG_DEBUGGER/IP/mig_7series_64bit_800Mhz/mig_7series_64bit_800Mhz/example_design/sim/readme.txt

          vmap unisim <unisim lib path>
          vmap secureip  <secureip lib path>

-         Also, $XILINX environment variable must be set in order to compile glbl.v file
+         Also, $XILINX_VIVADO environment variable must be set in order to compile glbl.v file

       c) Displays the waveforms that are listed with "add wave" command.